Professional Licensing Defense

 Our Understanding of False Charges

 Every person has a constitutional right to practice their profession.
-Peters, Rubin & Sheffield knows how devastating it is to a client to lose that right or have it hindered in any way.
+We know how devastating it is to a client to lose that right or have it hindered in any way.
 The Georgia Supreme Court has held: “Next to the loss of freedom comes the loss of one’s means of a livelihood.”
 The right to practice one’s livelihood is a property right that the State cannot take away without providing due process of law.
-The lawyers at Peters, Rubin & Sheffield investigate, research, and litigate every issue involved to give our clients the best chance to continue in their practice and to ensure that due process is provided.
+The lawyers at Peters, Rubin, Sheffield & Hodges investigate, research, and litigate every issue involved to give our clients the best chance to continue in their practice and to ensure that due process is provided.

 Physicians, physician assistants, nurse practitioners, nurses, dentists, psychologists, chiropractors, pharmacists and other licensed professionals face many challenges not only in maintaining their credentials but also in dealing with the growing litigiousness of patients, other practitioners, and third parties.
 Complaints against a practitioner are paralyzing, especially when forced to appear before the various Boards to defend against alleged infractions.
 The Boards act as both prosecutor and jury – conducting investigations like a prosecutor, but also reviewing evidence and deciding guilt or innocence like a jury.
 Most lawyers are unfamiliar with the idiosyncrasies of each Board, the inner workings of the Attorney General’s Office, and the oddities of the Administrative Procedure Act.